Pages

 DAY 38 OF 46

 Trevor Bannister passed away in Surrey, England yesterday.
-He died of a heart attack at the age of 76.
+He was 76.

-To most Americans, this news will come as neither a surprise nor a particularly interesting bit of information.
-In Britain, however, it's the #1 story on the BBC's website today.
+To most Americans, this news will come as neither a surprise nor an interesting bit of information.
+In Britain, however, it's today's #1 story on the BBC's website.

-Contrasted with Mr. Humphries' veiled homosexual proclivities, Bannister's Mr. Lucas considered himself quite the ladies man and playboy of the store.
-Yet being the novice salesman, he clung onto his job usually by the skin of his teeth.
-His character was the one who questioned authority the most, marveled at the illogical ways retail sometimes works, and generally would prefer giving up a sale than giving up an opportunity to have fun.
+Indeed, contrasted with Mr. Humphries' stereotyped flamboyance, which in that day was rare and risky for television, Bannister's Mr. Lucas considered himself quite the ladies man and store playboy.
+He was forever arriving late after an all-night date, and forever crassly wooing Miss Brahms, the far more competent junior on the ladies' counter.
+As the novice salesman, he clung onto his job usually by the skin of his teeth.
+His character valued authority the least, and teased Mrs. Slocumbe the most.
+He marveled at the illogical ways retail sometimes works, and generally preferred giving up a sale rather than fun.

 British comedy has been described as an acquired taste, and indeed, not a lot of Americans find it laugh-out-loud funny.
-Most of the time, English humor comes not from blatant jokes or hilarious storylines, but from the intricate writing which draws viewers into each character's persona.
-British comedies tend to engage our desire to live the shows vicariously through their characters, and scripts are written not just to elicit laughter but to convey an almost familial poignancy.
+Most of the time, English humor comes not from blatant jokes or hilarious storylines, but from intricate writing which draws viewers into each character's persona.
+British comedies tend to engage our shared humanity by encouraging us to live their shows vicariously through strongly-defined characters.
+We're not expected to simply be a static audience and watch, so scripts are written both to elicit laughter and convey an almost familial poignancy as we infer well-nuanced personality traits into changing plots.

 Welcome to Jas.
 K. Wilson

-But even though I'm personally saddened to hear that the man who played Mr. Lucas has died, that's not what I think about most as I reminisce about the show.
-Back when I was still in high school, I got a job at an upscale mens' store at the mall, and I worked there for over six years until I started grad school.
+Even though I'm personally saddened to hear that the man who played Mr. Lucas has died, however, Bannister's passing has gotten me reminiscing about something else.
+Back when I was still in high school, I got a job at an upscale men's store at the mall, and I worked there for over six years.
 Whenever I watch AYBS, I can't ignore how the show parallels my own real-life experiences in retail.

 Although it had become part of a nationwide corporation, the store for which I worked, Jas.
-K. Wilson, retained distinct characteristics of back when it was a fine mens' haberdashery in downtown Dallas, just down the street from the flagship Neiman Marcus.
+K. Wilson, retained distinct local characteristics of when it was a fine haberdashery in downtown Dallas, just down the street from Neiman Marcus' flagship store.

 Our clothes were expensive, and we were known for our service and attention to detail.
-The styles of our clothes ranged from the old-fashioned to the moderately trendy, and we were never reprimanded for evidencing a bit of snobbery when prospective customers asked for something either too modern or too bourgeoisie.
-We were fond of joking with customers that "there's no such thing as a short-sleeved dress shirt."
+The styles of our clothing ranged from the old-fashioned to the moderately trendy, and we were never reprimanded for evidencing a bit of snobbery when customers asked for something too bourgeoisie.
+We were fond of joking that "there's no such thing as a short-sleeved dress shirt."
 And I can even recall managers clucking that "the customer is always right, except when they're wrong."

-So maybe now some of my readers have a better idea of where I've gotten my spurts of attitude.
+So maybe now you have a better idea of where I've gotten my spurts of attitude.

-I myself helped catch a thief: a customer reported that purchases she had taken back to her car were stolen during a burglary of her car.
-Imagine my surprise when the next day, a bedraggled, greasy-haired white man brought the very same stolen merchandise back to the store for a refund!
-I managed to keep the guy engaged in conversation at the cashier's desk until the police arrived to arrest him.
-For my bit of derring-do, my boss at the time rewarded me with a company-paid breakfast at a local hotel.
+It wasn't all posh and refined, however.
+I helped catch an alleged thief once, while working in the shoe department.
+A customer reported that purchases she'd taken back to her car were stolen during a subsequent burglary of her car.
+Among the items stolen was a pair of bedroom slippers for her father that she'd purchased from me.
+Imagine my surprise when the next day, a bedraggled, greasy-haired white man brought the very same stolen slippers back to the store for a refund!
+Complete with store bag and receipt!
+I wasn't sure how to handle it, but managed to keep the guy engaged in conversation at the cashier's desk while one of our managers notified the police.

 Minding the Store

-Kind of like they did at Grace Brothers, the fictional store where Trevor Bannister's character worked.
-Only we didn't treat the porters as if they were social trash, like the staff at Grace Brothers did.
-On the other end of the employee spectrum, our company management could sometimes be as clueless as the management at Grace Brothers, however.
-One time, a local manager who didn't think were were "pushing enough goods" tried to demonstrate to us some proper selling techniques one busy Saturday.
+However, on the other end of the employee spectrum, our company management could sometimes be as clueless as the management at Grace Brothers.
+One time, a corporate official who didn't think were were "pushing enough goods" tried to demonstrate to us some proper selling techniques one busy Saturday.
 He left quietly around noontime, not having sold any more than any of the rest of us.

 He used to like to encourage us younger salespeople with his philosophies of life.
-He'd hold court at one corner of the massive wood and glass counters near the front cash register, ignoring the customers walking by as he shared his insights.
+He'd hold court in the middle of our enormous wall of dress shirts, or at one corner of our massive necktie counters near the front cash register, ignoring customers walking by as he shared his insights.
 One of his favorites was that everybody should work at least one year in retail when they get out of school, before they go into whatever other career they might really want.
-Retail, according to Coy, provided one of the best venues for learning about human nature in all of its quirky, goofy glory.
+Retail, according to Coy, provided one of the best venues for learning about human nature in all of its quirky, goofy reality.

 I learned that sometimes, you have to go along to get along.
 I had one manager who tried to banish me to the stockroom every chance he got.
 Eventually, I figured out that everybody in the store was aware of my situation, and my ability to tolerate it gave me a lot more credibility with them than it did my manager.
 Maybe it didn't put money in my pocket, but people respected me, and to me, that was worth something.